Bitcoin is digital, decentralized, finite, fair, safe, improving, elegant, unstoppable, and volatile.

 I keep my Bitcoin in six different places.
 Purists would tell me I’m a fool for not keeping it all in cold storage.
 Cold storage is when you move your bitcoin to a hardware wallet and take it offline.
 People keep their hardware wallets in safes, safety deposit boxes, etc. I mitigate my risk by keeping it at six centralized businesses that hold my keys, and I only need to worry about my passwords.
 But even if I lose my password, I could provide my personal information and get access to my account again.
 Purists are against this because they say that Bitcoin is all about leaving the centralized institutions and becoming “your own bank.”

-The only risk to my approach is the US government gets extremely threatened by Bitcoin and decides to attack the likes of Coinbase and BlockFi.
-I’m 99% certain this will not happen.
+The only risk to my approach is the US government becomes more threatened by Bitcoin and decides to attack the likes of Coinbase and BlockFi.
+I’m 95% certain this will not happen.
 These firms have tens of billions of dollars of value under management.
 Not to mention, Fidelity, Goldman Sachs, Morgan Stanley, BNY Mellon, Blackrock, Mass Mutual, Square, PayPal, and Tesla have many, many billions of dollars invested in Bitcoin, and are working closely with regulators.
 These powerful lobbying firms would not have made the investment if the US government wanted to ban, instead of regulating Bitcoin.